The Encyclopedia of American Songs and Musicals

 of the guns

-While the engagements rage in Europe, the American citizen tries to forget that the war is behind his door while slipping as soon as he gets the opportunity in the felted comfort of the dark rooms.
+While hostilities rage over Europe, the American citizen tries to forget that the war is behind his door while slipping as soon as he gets the opportunity in the felted comfort of the dark rooms.
 In January, the Grapes of Wrath, a movie directed by John Ford and starring Henri Fonda comes however to recall him that not a long time ago, he also crossed there very bad moments.

 Based on the novel by John Steinbeck published the previous

-While the Phony War seems to everlast on the other side of the ocean, New York celebrates in large pumps the arrival of Queen Elizabeth for its inaugural crossing.
+While the Phony War seems to everlast on the other side of the ocean, New York celebrates in large pumps the arrival of the RMS Queen Elizabeth for her inaugural crossing.
 Spring is announced radiant and on air, no one can’t escape Glenn Miller and his orchestra with In The Mood, number 1 of the sales since winter.

 Albania has just been annexed by Italy in the general indifference when on April 19th occurs a terrible rail crash close to the station of Little Falls (NY).
 While trying to fill up the delay taken from Albany, the driver of the Lake Shore Ltd connecting New York to Chicago (cf North By North West, Alfred Hithcock 1958) runs at full speed and reaches at 59 mph the dangerous curve of North Falls.